EVERY STUDENT SUCCEEDS ACT (P.L. 114-95)

 - Association for Supervision & Curriculum Development (ASCD): Webinars and other resources.

-- Data Quality Campaign: Opportunities to Make Data Work for Students in the Every Student Succeeds Act
+- Data Quality Campaign: ESSA Resources to Make Data Work for Students

 - Chiefs for Change: Several policy papers regarding ESSA